akshar201/akshar201/README.md

 - 👋 Hi, I’m @akshar201
 - 👀 I’m interested in web devloper
-- 🌱 I’m currently learning it progermmer analyst
+- 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me aksharmpatel@gmail.com
+- 📫 How to reach me aksharmpatel20@gmail.com

 <!---
 akshar201/akshar201 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.